 Yarn: Caron One Pound (Aran Weight #4)

-If your little one loves to stomp around and roar like a dinosaur, then they are sure to enjoy this crochet dinosaur beanie.
+If your little one loves to stomp around and roar like a dinosaur, then they are sure to enjoy this dinosaur crochet beanie.
 The dinosaur spike hat design features a 3 color scheme presented in a color block fashion.
 The motley crew of colors is then brought together in the braided ties that dangle from the earflaps.
 How precious!

 Designer: Crafty Creations